-In the first article of this series–The Tyranny Of Testing, Part 1 2019–I explained the incredible amount of time lost to mandatory, high-stakes testing (and other matters) each year.
-In the second installment–The Tyranny Of Testing, Part 2 2019 –I focused on trends and damages caused by testing, particularly forcing mandatory tests on special education kids fundamentally unable to take those tests.
+In the first article of this series I explained the incredible amount of time lost to mandatory, high-stakes testing (and other matters) each year.
+In the second installment I focused on trends, and the damage caused by testing, particularly forcing mandatory tests on special education kids fundamentally unable to take those tests.
 The results of such “testing” are less than meaningless, and the results of testing normal kids are often the same.

 To find any article in this series, enter “the tyranny of testing” in the SMM homepage search bar.